Forced-Placed Insurance: What It Is, Why It's Expensive & How to Avoid It

 How long does a lender have to cancel force-placed insurance after I provide proof of coverage?

 Under CFPB rules (12 CFR § 1024.37), your mortgage servicer must cancel the force-placed insurance within 15 days of receiving proof that you have adequate coverage in place.
-The cancellation is retroactive to the date your own policy took effect, and you are entitled to a full refund of any premiums that overlapped with your coverage period.
+The cancellation is retroactive to the first day your own policy took effect, and you are entitled to a full refund of any premiums that overlapped with your coverage period.
 If your servicer does not comply, you can file a Notice of Error under RESPA or a complaint with the CFPB.

 Can forced-placed insurance lead to foreclosure?